 How do I find an on-campus job or graduate assistantship?

-The Engineering Co-Op and Career Services Office has put together a great resource for finding on-campus jobs and graduate assistantships.
+Engineering Career Services has put together a great resource for finding on-campus jobs and graduate assistantships.
 Please be mindful of the application process and conscientious of the employers time.
 You will hear more information from the Career Services Office at your ENTS orientation session.

 Where do I find information about International Student Orientation and other International Student specific needs?